Every product is carefully selected by our editors and experts. If you buy from a link, we may earn a commission. Learn more.

 Overeem only offers four products in its core range, but that hasn’t stopped this Australian whiskey brand from experimenting as the whisky landscape becomes more innovative.
 At its core, you have four drams to choose from; a Port Cask or Sherry Cask in distillers strength (43%) or cask strength (60%).
 Our favourite drop is the 43% Port Matured, as it’s one of the best examples of Aussie whisky’s ability to take traditional methods and still pioneer new flavours.
 This is a big whiskey, with a rich palate of butterscotch, creme brulee, rum-soaked raisins, and plum pudding.
 The mouthfeel is equally strong and we love the spicy finish.

-Stay up to date with all our Overeem news, reviews, and more right here.
+Stay up to date with Overeem news updates.

 Founder: Casey Overeem